csillag/inner-peace/README.md

    will need to look into this later.
    See thread [here](https://groups.google.com/forum/?fromgroups=#!topic/diff-match-patch/VgAdlYBCHzU).

+   Currently, this is worked around by searching for the first and the last 32-bit slice of the pattern, and if both is found, and the distance is about right, then it's accepted as match.
+What goes between the start and the end slice is not analyzed.
+   This might lead to false matches.

 - Hidden nodes

    When the "display" property of a node is set to "none", it's not displayd, so it's content